 Lecture 4.
-Vojta, Campana and abc
+VOJTA, CAMPANA AND abc

-In [50], Paul Vojta started a speculative investigation in Diophantine geometry motivated by analogy with value distribution theory.
-His conjectures go in the same direction as Lang's - they are concerned with bounding the set of points on a variety rather than constructing "many" rational points.
+In [31], Paul Vojta started a speculative investigation in diophantine geometry motivated by analogy with value distribution theory.
+His conjectures go in the same direction as Lang's - they are concerned with bounding the set of points on a variety rather than constructing many of them.
 Many of the actual proofs in the subject, such as an alternative proof of Faltings's theorem, use razor-sharp tools such as Arakelov geometry.
 But to describe the relevant conjectures it will suffice to discuss heights from the classical "naïve" point of view.
-The reader is encouraged to consult Hindry-Silverman [24] for a user-friendly, Arakelov-Free treatment of the theory of heights (including a proof of Faltings's theorem, following Bombieri).
+The reader is encouraged to consult Hindry- Silverman [16] for a user-friendly, Arakelov-Free treatment of the theory of heights (including a proof of Faltings's theorem, following Bombieri).

-A crucial feature of Vojta's conjectures is that they are not concerned just with rational points, but with algebraic points of bounded degree.
+A crucial feature of Vojta's conjectures is that they are not concerned with rational points, but with algebraic points of bounded degree.
 To account for varying fields of definition, Vojta's conjecture always has the discriminant of the field of definition of a point P accounted for.